toptensoftware/svmon/readme.md

 ## Events

-Multiple file change notifications are coalesced into an event type and a filename.
+Each generated event consists of an event type and a filename.

 The event types are:

-* `delete` - a file or directory was deleted (can't tell which)
+* `delete` - a file or directory was deleted
-* `file` - a file was added or changed
-* `dir` - a directory was added or changed
+* `change` - a file or directory was added or changed

 If a directory is added or deleted, events for all its sub-directories and contained files are not generated.

 All file and directory names are normalized to forward slash format.

-The file name for `dir` events is always suffixed with a '/'.
-A 'delete
+If the filename ends with a forward slash it indicates the event applies to a directory, otherwise it's a file.

+Filenames are relative to the base directory with no preceding `./` or `/`.

+Since the mount point of the watched directory on the machine where `svmon` is running may not match the mount point on the machine being posted to, the posted filenames can be qualified with the `--prefix` option.
+This simply prepends all filenames with the supplied string.
+Don't forget to include a trailing '/' in the prefix argument - `svmon` won't automatically add this for you.

 ## Coalescing Periods

+Events are generated in batches according to the coalescing periods set by the `--minPeriod` and `--maxPeriod` options (in seconds).

-Events are coalesced according to a min and max coalescing period.
-File operations that run longer than the max coalescing period may result in multiple notifications being posted.
+File operations that run longer than the max coalescing period may result in multiple notifications for the same file being posted.

+## Match Filtering

+The set of files and directories monitored can be filtered using the `--include` and `--exclude` options.
+The pattern syntax is that of [minimatch](https://www.npmjs.com/package/minimatch) with default options.

+You can also filter on a file's MIME type or type/subtype.

+eg:

+* all *.JPEG, *.jpg etc... images: `--includeMime image/jpeg`
+* all images: `--includeMime image`

+For a path to be matched it must match at least one `--include` or `--includeMime` filter and not match any `--exclude` or `--excludeMime` filters.

 ## HTTP Posting